nguyentantai21042004/k3s-local/README.md

 ## Security Notes

-⚠️ **This is a LOCAL development/backup environment, NOT for production use:**
+**WARNING:** This is a LOCAL development/backup environment, NOT for production use:

 - Default passwords are weak (change them in `.env`)
 - No TLS for internal communication